Flowers of Scotland

 Let’s go up high again to find some special flowers of Scotland, firstly with mountain avens (Dryas octopetala) (left).
 If you see this plant, you’re on limestone.
 It won’t grow on the acid peaty soils that are so common in Scotland.
 You can find it by the roadside on a certain spot on Skye, and by the sea at Durness in the far north – in fact, anywhere that a thin band of limestone emerges in the north-west of Scotland.
 But mostly it’s high in the mountains.
 And, it is said that the cup formed by the petals follow the sun like a kind of tracking dish – to warm up the, uhmm, middle bit to attract pollinating insects.
 Aren’t some plants clever?
 The leaves, like miniature oak leaves, are another identifying feature.

-Here’s another characteristic plant of upland Scotland (above).
+Here’s another characteristic and fairly widespread plant of upland Scotland (above).
 This is cloudberry, in flower, recorded on Ben Chonzie, high above the Glenturret Distillery near Crieff.
 Later in the season, the red berries form.
 I reckon they just taste watery!
 Ben Chonzie is also famous for its mountain hares.
 (More on wildlife in Scotland here.)

 (Right) Scattered across the wild uplands of Scotland, moss campion’s pink starry flowers usually grow out of a soft green cushion of moss-like foliage.
 These were photographed amongst the granites of the Cairngorms, but it’s pretty widespread and brightens up many an otherwise dull plateau (to be honest!).
 It’s a plant I especially associate with a long day’s hillwalk.